obscreen/documentation/docs/legal/privacy-policy.md

 The Software may communicate with the following servers:

-- **license.obscreen.io**: Required.
+- **lic.obscreen.io**: Required.
 Used to verify your license and enable paid features or usage of the Software.
+- **motd.obscreen.io**: Required.
+Used to display information to the user about the server status, updates, or other important messages.
 - **updates.obscreen.io**: Optional.
 Used to check for updates to the Software.
 - **support.obscreen.io**: Optional.
 Used to upload diagnostic information when you report a bug.
 May be used for other purposes in the future.
 - **ingest.sentry.io**: Optional.
 Used to collect anonymous error and crash reports, which help us improve the Software and troubleshoot issues.